carnival-data/carnival/docs/graph-model.md

 - The `THING_WITH_ANY_PROPERTIES` vertex can have any properties due to the argument `propertiesMustBeDefined:false'.
 By default, all vertex properties must be defined.
 - The `THING_WITH_NO_PROPERTIES` vertex has no defined properties and therefore will accept none.

-## Classes
+### Class Vertices
-Vertices can be used to represent class structures, which can be useful for data representation.
+Vertices can be used to represent class structures.

 ```groovy
 @VertexDefinition